h2oai/h2oai-flood-prediction/deployment/nvidia-launchable/LAUNCHABLE.md

 ## About This System

-This flood prediction system is built with:
+This flood intelligence system is built with:
 - **NVIDIA NIM** - High-performance AI inference
 - **h2oGPTe** - Enterprise AI and AutoML
 - **FastMCP** - Multi-agent coordination